Finnoy Travel - Travel Stories and Reviews

 Bottom Line

 We knew what to expect when we boarded m/s Silja Symphony.
-The ferry fulfilled our expectations and we had only a little to complain.
-To broken door lock was an unfortunate event and the passengers in the cabin next to us were noisy.
-Luckily, all the services provided by the ferry worked well and the crew were friendly.
+The ferry fulfilled our expectations, and we had only a little to complain.
+The broken door lock was unfortunate, and the passengers in the cabin next to us were noisy.
+Luckily, all the services provided by the ferry worked well, and the crew was friendly.

-The weather was good and the winds were calm.
+The weather was good, and the winds were calm.
 Sometimes, the Baltic Sea is surprisingly stormy.
-Even though the ferries can operate in rough weather too, the sail may become a little uncomfortable.
-If you become early seasick, the shorter route from Turku to Stockholm may be a better choice.
+Even though the ferries can operate in rough weather, the sail may become uncomfortable.
+If you become seasick easily, the shorter route from Turku to Stockholm may be better.

 Have you sailed onboard m/s Silja Symphony.
 Was your experience pleasant?
 Comment below.